TjoAlex/TjoAlex/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Fitnology
+- 🔭 I’m currently working on APIs
-- 🌱 I’m currently learning more about Django and MongoDB
+- 🌱 I’m currently learning more about Web API and Application Language
 - 💬 Ask me about UX or any tech related stuff.
 - 📫 How to reach me: [Linkedin - @alexandra-liljeqvist](https://www.linkedin.com/in/alexandra-liljeqvist/), by mail **alle.98@live.se**
 - ⚡ Fun fact: Dogs make me so happy that I could cry only by seeing them, especially hugging them.